 The low-level magnitude/pixel measurement above is only useful when all the datasets you want to use, or compare, have the same pixel size.
 However, you will often find yourself using, or comparing, datasets from various instruments with different pixel scales (projected pixel width, in arc-seconds).
 If we know the pixel scale, we can obtain a more easily comparable surface brightness limit in units of: magnitude/arcsec\(^2\).
 But another complication is that astronomical objects are usually larger than 1 arcsec\(^2\).
 As a result, it is common to measure the surface brightness limit over a larger (but fixed, depending on context) area.

 Let’s assume that every pixel is \(p\) arcsec\(^2\) and we want the surface brightness limit for an object covering A arcsec\(^2\) (so \(A/p\) is the number of pixels that cover an area of \(A\) arcsec\(^2\)).
-On the other hand, noise is added in RMS222, hence the noise level in \(A\) arcsec\(^2\) is \(n\sigma_m\sqrt{A/p}\).
-But we want the result in units of arcsec\(^2\), so we should divide this by \(A\) arcsec\(^2\): \(n\sigma_m\sqrt{A/p}/A=n\sigma_m\sqrt{A/(pA^2)}=n\sigma_m/\sqrt{pA}\).
-Plugging this into the magnitude equation, we get the \(n\sigma\) surface brightness limit, over an area of A arcsec\(^2\), in units of magnitudes/arcsec\(^2\):
+On the other hand, noise is added in RMS228, hence the noise level in \(A\) arcsec\(^2\) is \(n\sigma_p\sqrt{A/p}\).
+But we want the result in units of arcsec\(^2\), so we should divide this by \(A\) arcsec\(^2\): \(n\sigma_p\sqrt{A/p}/A=n\sigma_p\sqrt{A/(pA^2)}=n\sigma_p/\sqrt{pA}\).
+Plugging this into the magnitude equation, we get the \(n\sigma\) surface brightness limit, over an area of A arcsec\(^2\), in units of magnitudes/arcsec\(^2\) (see the end of this section on how to derive this using Gnuastro):

-$$SB_{{n\sigma,\rm A arcsec}^2}=-2.5\times\log_{10}{\left(n\sigma_m\over \sqrt{pA}\right)+z} \quad\quad [mag/arcsec^2]$$
+$$SB_{{n\sigma,\rm A arcsec}^2}=-2.5\times\log_{10}{\left(n\sigma_p\over \sqrt{pA}\right)+z} \quad\quad [mag/arcsec^2]$$

-MakeCatalog will calculate the input dataset’s \(SB_{n\sigma,\rm pixel}\) and \(SB_{{n\sigma,\rm A arcsec}^2}\) and will write them as the SBLMAGPIX
+When MakeCatalog is called with --meta-measurements, it will calculate the input dataset’s \(SB_{{n\sigma,\rm A arcsec}^2}\) and will write it SBL keywords the 0th HDU of the output, see MakeCatalog output keywords.

-You can set your desired \(n\)-th multiple of \(\sigma\) and the \(A\) arcsec\(^2\) area using the following two options respectively: --sfmagnsigma and --sfmagarea (see MakeCatalog output).
+You can set your desired \(n\)-th multiple of \(\sigma\) and the \(A\) arcsec\(^2\) area using the following two options respectively: --sbl-sigma and --sbl-area (see MakeCatalog output keywords).

 Just note that \(SB_{{n\sigma,\rm A arcsec}^2}\) is only calculated if the input has World Coordinate System (WCS).